Vauxhall, the Oval and Kennington

 Sunday 18 June 2017: 1400-1700 : Vauxhall Park Summer Fair:- This event goes from strength to strength and now includes donkey rides, a dog show, face painting, children's games galore, zumba in the Park, football training, stalls by local businesses and community groups, the amazing Oompah Band, mysteriously propelled Wheelie Bins from the Bureau of Silly Ideas, go karts for petrol heads, a giant inflatable slide, a small bouncy castle, delicious paella from Rebatos of Stockwell, Indian cuisine from Mumbai Delight, incomparable cakes from the Oval Montessori Nursery School and much, much more.

-Saturday 24 June 2017: There is a rare opportunity to view the Lambeth Palace Gardens if you visit the North Lambeth Parish Fete from 2-5pm.
-Spend the afternoon in the Archbishop of Canterbury's beautiful gardens, listen to local jazz steel bands, browse the stalls, try your hand on the sideshows or have your face painted.
-Stalls include home produce, plants, books, bric-a-brac and the ever popular tombola.
-Enjoy ice cream and spicy hot food, or a cup of tea and a cake from the tea tent.
-Entry is via garden gate, facing the river.
-Admission £3 (or concessions) includes a guide to the garden.
+Saturday 24 June 2017: There is a rare opportunity to view the Lambeth Palace Gardens if you visit the North Lambeth Parish Fete from 12.30-5pm.
+There are food stalls, so it makes a great place to have lunch before spending the afternoon in the Archbishop of Canterbury's beautiful gardens where you can be entertained by Morris Dancers or the Dog Show, and browse the many stalls.
+Entry is via the garden gate, facing the river.
+A small admission charge includes a guide to the garden.

 Saturday 15/Sunday 16 July 2017: The Lambeth Country Show is held on the side of the hill in Brockwell Park near Herne Hill station:- see photos on left.
 It's hard to imagine a "country show" in Lambeth but this one works well.
-There is something for everyone, including farm animals, a fun fair, a steam engine parade, a battle re-enactment, a circus, and lots of craft, food and beer tents.
+There is something for everyone, including farm animals, a fun fair, a big (and loud) sound stage, a steam engine parade, jousting, a circus, and lots of craft, food and beer tents.
 Open 1100-1900.

 Incidentally, there is a similar event for buildings outside London a few days before this one.
 Full details are on the Heritage Open Days website.